Commonly asked questions

 After your consultation a full written report will be provided and sent to both you and your referring veterinary surgeon.

-Telephone or e-mail support will be available for 6 months after your consultation, at no extra cost.
-However, it will be up to you, the client, to make contact.
+Zoom, telephone or e-mail support will be available for 3 months after your consultation, at no extra cost.

 If required, additional follow-up sessions can easily be arranged to support your progress.
 This is particularly advised if there are changes to the household or routine that impact your pet.